liutikas/gradle-best-practices/README.md

 ## General

+### Use the latest Gradle and plugin versions

+Allows you to get all performance and feature improvements.
+You can set up [shadows jobs](https://slack.engineering/shadow-jobs/) to help test agaist upcoming future versions and catch any regressions in advance.

 ### Don't use internal APIs

 Gradle and many plugins (such as AGP) consider internal APIs fair game for making breaking changes